2014 Atlantic Coast Conference men's lacrosse season: North Carolina

-North Carolina is the only men's lacrosse team in the ACC that has not been to either the final four or the championship game in the last three years.
-In fact, UNC has not been to the final four of the NCAA championship tournament since 1993.
-Last year UNC lost to Denver in the second round of the NCAA tournament.
+North Carolina was the only men's lacrosse team in the ACC that had not been to either the final four or the championship game in the last three years.
+In fact, UNC had not been to the final four of the NCAA championship tournament since 1993.
+In 2013, UNC lost to Denver in the second round of the NCAA tournament.
 Before that, UNC won the ACC tournament for the first time since in 17 years.

-The 2014 North Carolina Tar Heels men's lacrosse team will represent the University of North Carolina at Chapel Hill in the 2014 National Collegiate Athletic Association (NCAA) Division I men's lacrosse season.
-The head coach, UNC alumnus Joe Breschi, will coach UNC for his 6th year.
+The 2014 North Carolina Tar Heels men's lacrosse team represented the University of North Carolina at Chapel Hill in the 2014 National Collegiate Athletic Association (NCAA) Division I men's lacrosse season.
+The head coach, UNC alumnus Joe Breschi, coached UNC for his 6th year.
 Breschi was previously a first-team All-American defenseman in 1990 and a USA national team member in 1990 and 1994.

-UNC will return seven out of ten players from its 2013 starting lineup.
+UNC returned seven out of ten players from its 2013 starting lineup.
 Four midfielders on the 2014 team were on the roster of the U19 USA team in 2012: Brent Armstrong (sophomore), Stephen Kelly (freshman), Steven Pontrello (sophomore) and Michael Tagliaferri (sophomore).
 UNC and UVA had the most players on the 2012 U19 team, both with four.
 Returning faceoff man R.G.
 Keenan was a first-team All-American in 2012.
 ACC coaches named attackman Joey Sankey to the 2013 All-ACC team.
 Senior defensive midfielder Mark McNeill also plays wide receiver on the UNC football team.

 Senior midfielder Frankie Kelly and sophomore attackman Patrick Kelly are cousins.
 Their uncle, Bryan Kelly (UNC 1991), coached them in high school at Calvert Hall in Baltimore, Maryland.
 Frankie Kelly is freshman Stephen Kelly's older brother.